How and Why Integrate Zoom Video Conferencing SDK in Your Website or App

 Read also: Guide on How to Build a Video Streaming App.

-While individual owners may choose to conduct these over WhatsApp, FaceTime, or another app, home rental companies may want to integrate Zoom in a website or app for video chatting and keep the user’s communication in their software.
+While individual owners may choose to conduct these over WhatsApp, FaceTime, or another app, home rental companies may want to embed Zoom into a website or app for video chatting and keep the user’s communication in their software.

 We considered this when developing our Apartmii engine for real estate mobile apps.
 It enables Softermii developers to add features such as VR and AR easily and, yes, embed proprietary video chat built to scale with the app’s user base.